Rita Ora Flaunts Thigh Gap & Endless Pins In Sultry Throwback Photo On Instagram

 When she’s not busy dropping hot albums, dazzling fans with her fabulous fashion sense, or launching her very own luxury footwear collection, Rita Ora takes to her Instagram page to make poignant social and political commentary.

 Case in point, the 28-year-old songstress used her Valentine’s Day post to Instagram as an opportunity to champion gay rights.
-The gorgeous singer, actress, and model spread the love on social media by sharing a stylish snapshot, in which she donned a statement T-shit emblazoned with a photo of two men kissing, as reported by the Inquisitr at the time.
+The gorgeous singer, actress, and model spread the love on social media by sharing a stylish snapshot, in which she donned a statement T-shirt emblazoned with a photo of two men kissing, as reported by the Inquisitr at the time.

 Earlier today, the stunning singer took to the popular social media platform to celebrate Kosovo’s Independence Day with a sizzling throwback photo.
 The eye-popping snapshot, which put her impossible curves on full display, was a still photo from the “Shine Ya Light” music video, which Ora shot in Kosovo in 2012.